 The whisk is the single most important thing after the matcha itself when it comes to preparing a good beverage.
 It is called “chasen” (茶筅) in Japanese, it is made of bamboo and designed especially to prepare matcha.

-Whether pure or when I prepare a latte, before pouring on the milk, I always, always whisk.
+Whether drinking matcha pure or when I prepare a latte, before pouring on the milk, I always, always whisk.

 There's also a science behind whisking.
 The whisk allows you to mix matcha powder, water, and air into a nice frothy beverage, releasing aromas and essences in the foam on the surface.
 It is not only about dissolving the powder in water!
 Oxygenation is key.

-RULE 3 - Whisk matcha with a bamboo whisk in order to extract the aromas and essences that make a perfect cup of matcha tea.
+RULE 3 - Whisk matcha with a bamboo whisk in order to extract the aromas and essences that make a perfect bowl of matcha tea.

 Add 1 scoop of matcha green tea powder into a fine mesh tea strainer over the matcha bowl